bikeindex/bikewise/README.markdown

 There are two endpoints: *locations* and *incidents* ([api/v1/locations](https://bikewise.bikeindex.org/api/v1/locations&updated_since=yesterday), [api/v1/incidents](https://bikewise.bikeindex.org/api/v1/incidents))

 *Locations* provides a valid GeoJSON response, while *incidents* provides the information about incidents.
 Both use the same search methods described below.
-They both reference the same thing - locations are just incident locations, but in a better format for mapping (they include an id so you can grab the matching location).
+They both reference the same thing - locations are incident locations, but in valid [GeoJSON](http://geojson.org/).
+The Incident endpoint returns a FeatureCollection of points with IDs that match Incidents.

 Here is a location: